-We proud of our Local Athletes who are now College Graduates:Looking at Locals from Greensboro College, Western Carolina University and The North Carolina School of Law
+We’re proud of our Local Athletes who are now College Graduates:Looking at Locals from Greensboro College, Western Carolina University and The North Carolina School of Law

 KJ Langley, from Southwest Guilford High School, the son of former UNCG point guard Keyford Langley, and the point guard for the Greensboro College basketball team, has graduated from Greensboro College…And Congrats to KJ Langley!!!!!